arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would you manage a very high turn over and convince developers not to leave the team, without increasing compensation?
 What could a Company improve to make them stay?
 * What are the top 3 qualities you look for in colleagues, beyond their code?
 * What are the top 3 things you wish non-technical people knew about code?
+* Imagine your Company gives you 1 month and some budget to improve your and your colleagues' daily life.
+What would you do?

 ####[[↑]](#toc) <a name='algorithms'>Questions about logic and algorithms:</a>